tdewin/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 resources are used for inline data deduplication, compression, encryption and other features that are running on the proxy itself.

-In the User Guide it is stated that proxy servers required 2 GB RAM + 512 MB per task.
+In the User Guide it is stated that proxy servers require 2 GB RAM + 500 MB per task.
 Please consider these values as minimum requirements.
 Using the above mentioned recommendations allow for growth and additional inline processing features or other special job settings that increase RAM consumption.